tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     There are a few principles for this task.
 First, after cleanup or consolidation, behavior should stay unchanged — essentially the same before and after.
 Where behavior does have to change, the changes should be kept to a minimum and called out explicitly.
 If there are too many to handle that way, the work has to be phased rather than landing in a single version: announce it first, mark the feature for removal, wait for integrators to stop using it, and then migrate or delete the code in a later version.

     Second, each cleanup item gets its own issue and PR, spelling out which features are being removed or merged, so it can be tracked and analyzed in one place.
-Simple changes, such as some blank code, don't need a separate issue.
+Simple changes, such as removing some empty code, don't need a separate issue.

     Several items in v4.8.2 and earlier already fall into this category: removing the `actuator.whitelist` whitelist ([#6666](https://github.com/tronprotocol/java-tron/issues/6666)), which eliminated its fork risk; dropping InfluxDB support for metrics storage ([#6665](https://github.com/tronprotocol/java-tron/issues/6665)), with metrics now served by Prometheus only; removing the scheduled full backup of LevelDB ([#6595](https://github.com/tronprotocol/java-tron/issues/6595)), which was effectively unusable; and removing the HTTP mappings introduced in the gRPC protobuf definitions between 2018 and 2020 ([#6548](https://github.com/tronprotocol/java-tron/issues/6548)), since the HTTP API is now implemented independently and there's no reason to keep that historical mapping layer.

     For v4.8.3, the cleanup tasks identified so far are listed below.
 Each will have its own issue.

     First, the HTTP API currently has three implementations: FullNode, solidity, and PBFT.
 The code for the three is almost identical, with the same business logic and just a very thin wrapper on each, so there's a large amount of duplicated code.
-The plan is to consolidate them into a single implementation and switch between them via the database cursor. java-tron is currently around 300,000+ lines in total, and this consolidation should remove around two to three thousand of them.
+The plan is to consolidate them into a single implementation and switch between them via the database cursor. java-tron currently has over 300,000 lines in total, and this consolidation should remove around two to three thousand of them.
 Sunny will cover the details shortly ([#6922](https://github.com/tronprotocol/java-tron/issues/6922)).

     Second, gRPC is similar to HTTP and will also be consolidated to reduce duplicated code ([#6927](https://github.com/tronprotocol/java-tron/issues/6927)).

     Third, removing the SM2 and SM3 cryptographic algorithms ([#6959](https://github.com/tronprotocol/java-tron/issues/6959)).
-Mainnet has never supported these algorithms — apart from private chains that might use them, none of the public networks do, so they can be cleaned up.
-This also reduces maintenance cost for the upcoming post-quantum signatures: like post-quantum signatures, these algorithms are a signature scheme running in parallel with ECDSA, and since they aren't supported, removing them simplifies the implementation.
+Mainnet has never supported them — apart from private chains that might use them, none of the public networks do — so they can be cleaned up.
+This also lowers the maintenance cost for the upcoming post-quantum signatures: like the post-quantum signatures, SM2/SM3 is a separate signature scheme that runs alongside ECDSA, and since it isn't supported anyway, removing it simplifies the implementation.

     Fourth, removing the `WalletExtension` APIs ([#6931](https://github.com/tronprotocol/java-tron/issues/6931)).
 This set has four APIs for querying the historical transactions sent from and received by an address, but they were never implemented, so they can be removed.

     Fifth, removing the keystore factory from FullNode ([#6949](https://github.com/tronprotocol/java-tron/issues/6949)).
-This functionality was migrated to Toolkit in v4.8.2. v4.8.3 will remove the original entry point in FullNode so there's only one entry.
+This functionality was migrated to Toolkit in v4.8.2. v4.8.3 will remove the original entry point in FullNode so there's only a single entry point.

     Sixth, removing unused RLP-related code.
 This was ported from Ethereum early on and isn't actually used.